der-rozanov/CyberTelemetry/README.md

 * Flight timer
 * Visual display and voice indication of the release of spoilers or flaps

+Changelist

+Alpha 0.1
+Now by changing the arguments in the draw*Something* functions, you can move blocks with data.
+Like this:

+        drawBatteryData(you_x_coordinate, you_y_coordinate)

 License: publication in sources with indication of authorship, use for commercial purposes is prohibited.